DHTMLX/docs-spreadsheet/docs/mcp-server.md

 Organizations that require stricter privacy controls can request a commercial deployment option with query logging disabled.
 For inquiries, contact `info@dhtmlx.com`.

-## Sample prompts for building spreadsheets with AI
+## Sample prompts for building spreadsheets

 The more specific the goal in your prompt, the more precisely the assistant can target the right part of the Spreadsheet API.
 Prompts below are grouped by task category, ready to copy and adjust to your data.